-- Any visible garment(s) worn underneath the uniform top and/or bottom are now considered a foundation garment and as such are not subject to logo/trademark/reference or color restrictions. - 5.
+- 4. Any visible garment(s) worn underneath the uniform top and/or bottom are now considered a foundation garment and as such are not subject to logo/trademark/reference or color restrictions. - 5.
 A single manufacturer's logo/trademark/reference, no more than 21⁄4 square inches with no dimension more than 21⁄4 inches, is permitted on the top or one-piece uniform, any undergarment, and the bottom.
-One American flag, not to exceed 2 inches by 3 inches, may be worn or occupy space on each item of uniform apparel. - 6.
+One American flag, not to exceed 2 inches by 3 inches, may be worn or occupy space on each item of uniform apparel.
+Bottoms many have manufacturer's logo/trademark/reference larger than 2 1⁄4" square inches around the waistband. - 6.
 Appropriate warm-up attire should be worn in the track infield area.
 This includes the requirement that all competitors must wear covered shoes in the infield area at all times. - 7.
 The spirit of decisions related to adornments or uniforms is to deny any adornments or garments that draw attention to athletes. - Competitors will not be permitted to wear baseball caps, bandanas, beanies or other head covering or adornments.
 However, a functional hair-tie, scrunchie, or headband that is worn to hold the competitor's hair in place will be permitted. - Only prescription sunglasses may be worn. - Jewelry may be asked to be removed by an official if deemed a safety issue. - Head coverings worn for religious reasons are not considered hair devices and must not be made of abrasive, hard or unyielding materials and must be secured to the body and/or uniform.